holmes-org/holmes-validation/README.md

 e.run(); // will throw a ValidationException or return a ValidationResult object, depending on the OperationMode.
 ```

-## Getting started
+## Getting Started

 Looking for more code samples?
-Have a look at the [Getting started](https://github.com/holmes-org/holmes-validation) page.
+Have a look at the [Getting Started Guide](https://github.com/holmes-org/holmes-validation/wiki/Getting-Started-Guide).

 ## Maven